OpenZeppelin/openzeppelin-sdk/design/token-mechanics-v2.1.md

 - Users will be able to move their vouch through different versions of the same package.
 - Challengers will challenge a specific version of a package.
 - The minimum stake is validated against the summation of the amount vouched by the package owner for each of its version.
-- There is no penalization for unvouching/moving tokens
+- For non-owner users, there is no penalization for unvouching/moving tokens.
+Package owners will have to make sure the minimum stake is reached.
 - Packages reputation could be calculated based on total vouch amount weighted by the registered versions

 ### Issues